lawsdontapplytopigs/dotfiles/awesome/README.md

             Currently the list is:
                 * Freepik
-        [ ] Replace current cpu-indicator heart icon with a light bulb
+        [ ] Replace current cpu-indicator heart icon with a light bulb [ ] Change theme variables of the "aero"-like feature implemented in awesome

     [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local